AFZidan/php-value/README.md

 ```

 This output corresponds to the available constants in the class with the
- exception for the concrete class names:
+ exception for the concrete class names and the additionally available
+ callable pseudo type:

 ```php
 <?php